saabalde/2023_Lventricosus_Species_Complex/README.md

 In this study, we have used *cox1* barcodes, complete mitochondrial genomes and low coverage nuclear genomes to delve into the diversity of cone snails in the Mediterranean Sea.
 We propose that *L. ventricosus* is actually a complex of cryptic species, with up to three different species hiding within the same name.
 Some support for a forth species is found in the data, but the signal is not strong enoughand more specimens should be included before making a decision.

 ## Repository description
 This repository was originally created to share the R scripts used to draw the main figures of this manuscript.
-Its intended use, however, has been expanded to provide further details to replicate the main analyses of the study.
+Its intended use, however, has been expanded to provide further details to replicate the main analyses.
 Because of the size of the files, only a handful of the input data will be provided, while all other will only be described.

 ### Molecular data can be downloaded from the NCBI:
 <ul>